 A Year in the Life of Souris District Arts Council

-Ever since the seeds were planted to start an Arts Council twelve years ago, one of our main goals has been to foster the arts in our own community.
+Ever since the seeds were planted to start an Arts Council 13 years ago, one of our main goals has been to foster the arts in our own community.
 While planning a year of arts activities, we try to touch on different aspects in the arts, reaching out to new people as possible new concert goers, and yet encouraging our current season’s ticket holders and present attendees with providing another performance they will enjoy so that they will keep on coming back for more.
 In addition, we want to be able to expand on the artistic endeavors in the Souris area.

 It has been another great year!
-There are so many people to thank, including the Manitoba Arts Network for including us in their tours, Manitoba Culture, Heritage & Tourism for our Audience Development Grants, the Municipality of Souris-Glenwood for their ongoing support, the Board of the Avalon Theatre who have worked with us to improve the facility for our performances, as well as all of our local sponsors, who so willingly helped us reach our goals by providing their monetary support.
+There are so many people to thank, including the Manitoba Arts Network for including us in their tours, Manitoba Sports, Culture, & Heritage for our Audience Development Grants, the Municipality of Souris-Glenwood for their ongoing support, the Board of the Avalon Theatre who have worked with us to improve the facility for our performances, as well as all of our local sponsors, who so willingly helped us reach our goals by providing their monetary support.
 And then there are all the volunteers who have helped us – the board members, our members-at-large and our friends of the arts – who have assisted us in being able to host the events we have planned.

 And now, Souris District Arts Council is thrilled to be able to announce the artists who will be part of our coming season: